BBGInnovate/silk-road-regained/about.md

 <div class="bbg__QA">
 	<h4>Can countries afford it?</h4>
 	<p>There are some worries.
 Chinese-backed loans fund many projects.
 Some are low-cost; others have commercial rates.
 The Center for Global Development projected that some countries are at risk of taking on too much China debt.
-Unable to pay back an $8 billion construction loan, Sri Lanka gave China a 99-year lease to control strategic Hambantota port.</p>
+Unable to pay back a series of construction loans totalling $8 billion, Sri Lanka gave China a 99-year lease to control strategic Hambantota port.</p>
 </div>

 <div class="bbg__QA">